Inside: I’m a hoarder. I try to fill myself up with things because I foolishly believe it will make me happy. God, please help me be filled with you!

 - Remember there is no condemnation from God.

-- God loves you unconditionally even with mistakes and messes in the past.
+- God loves us unconditionally even with mistakes and messes in the past.

 As I look at de-cluttering my heart, I realize it’s going to take hard work.
 Unlike my garage, it won’t happen all at once.
 It’s going to be an ongoing process of removing and changing.
 As I change with God’s help, I will start to look and act differently.
 This transformation will be evident to those around me.